wbounas/acorio-notes/etiu/e2e-script.md

       based on their **level of access**

 Also want to make sure you validate `Notifications`.
+- Any notifications that are hanging during the `Upgrade Process` will wait in a queue, and then go one-by-one when the `Upgrade Process` is complete
+  - This ensures that your system does not crash upon starting the `Enterprise Instance`

 By default, `Notifications` are turned off in your `Developer Instance`.
-That's not the case with your `Enterprise Instance`, but with your `Developer Instance` they are _actually turned off_.
+That's not the case with your `Production Instance`, but with your `Developer Instance` they are _actually turned off_.

 I will include some _instructions_ about this, and there is some information included in this Kickoff as well, on how to turn on those `email properties` so you can validate both:
 - `Inbound` and
-- `Outbound notifications`, whichever you were using in the past.
+- `Outbound Notifications`, whichever you were using in the past.
   - If you weren't using notifications previously, _no need to validate_!

 ## Any Questions?